Skip to content

 } // namespace static_scheduling

-The ResetDevice must implement a reset when the user presses the push button.
-The push button is defined in the Mbed OS library with the symbol BUTTON1.
+The ResetDevice must implement a reset when the user presses the button 1.
 In this implementation, the program must check the polarity of the input pin.
-For a portable implementation of your program, you should define the pin names such as:

-In the ResetDevice::onRise() method, the press time is registered using
+In the ResetDevice::onFallButton1() method, the press time is registered using

 Given that the press time is registered using an ISR method, it is a good approximation of the time at which the button was really pressed.
 In the ResetDevice::checkReset() method, the time at which the application detects the event is registered and the time interval between the press and application time is computed.
 This time interval is a good approximation of the reset response time.

-For more details about the Mbed OS timer, you may read the related documentation.
+For more details about the Zephyr RTOS timer, you may read the related documentation.

 Integration of Components into a BikeSystem class